ddnet/ddnet/README.md

 - (s) next to names of people spectating in scoreboard and chat
 - show tee sitting in scoreboard if the player is spectating
 - darker names of people who are afk in scoreboard
-- Show when others are in a menu (Zzz emote for now)
+- Show when others are in a menu
-- Friend/Foe/Team/War nameplate colors
+- Friend/Foe/Team/War/Helper nameplate colors
 - strong/weak hook color for cl_nameplate_ids
 - In Spectate Menu Prefixes and Name Colors
 - Custom Chat Commands - add your own command that the warlist recognizes (eg. !addteeeem qxdFox)